 The active, reflective practice of established and emerging principles of adult learning is central to the School for New Learning.
 Faculty and staff, who come from many formal disciplines, enable and encourage colleagues to develop, apply, and disseminate knowledge in the practice of adult education—continuously.

-Commitment to Work-Life Responsive Programs
+Work-Life Responsive Programs

 We create curricular and co-curricular programs that enhance students’ competencies as critically engaged citizens who are versatile in their ability to synthesize ideas for applied use to address the challenges and engage the opportunities of contemporary adult life.
 This includes providing students with opportunities for learning that make them more employable and more strategic about employability.